 Here is the amount of sleep recommended in a 24-hour day for children based on their ages and adults =

-• Newborns (0-2 months): 12-18 hours
+- Newborns (0-2 months): 12-18 hours

-• Infants (3-11 months): 14-15 hours
+- Infants (3-11 months): 14-15 hours

-• Toddlers (1-3 years): 12-14 hours
+- Toddlers (1-3 years): 12-14 hours

-• Preschool (3-5 years): 11-13 hours
+- Preschool (3-5 years): 11-13 hours

-• School-age (5-10 years): 10-11 hours
+- School-age (5-10 years): 10-11 hours

-• Teens (11-17 years): 8.5-9.5 hours
+- Teens (11-17 years): 8.5-9.5 hours

-• Adults (18 and over): 8-9 hours
+- Adults (18 and over): 8-9 hours

-These are just guidelines, everyone will need a little more and a little less.
+These are just guidelines; everyone will need a little more and a little less.
 (Read: Is your child getting enough sleep?)

 Some people think that adults need less sleep as they age.
-But there is no evidence to show that seniors can get by with less sleep than people who are younger.
-As people age, however, they often get less sleep or they tend to spend less time in the deep, restful stage of sleep.
+However, no evidence shows that seniors can get by with less sleep than younger people.
+As people age, however, they often get less sleep or spend less time in the deep, restful stage of sleep.
+Apart from the hours of sleep, the quality of your sleep is also essential.

-What happens when you do not get good, quality sleep?
+What happens when you do not get good quality sleep?

-Sleep deprivation can cause a range of mental and physical problems, including impairing your ability to think clearly, focus, react, control emotions.
-This can result in serious problems in the workplace, at school and at home.
+Sleep deprivation can cause a range of mental and physical problems, including impairing your ability to think clearly, focus, react and control emotions.
+This can result in serious issues in the workplace, at school and at home.
+Share on XHow Does Sleep Affect Growth In Children?

 Below are 11 reasons why we need healthy sleep